mqq-marek/ProjectEuler-254/README.md

 ## Day 1

-We start with some basic refactoring.
+We start with some basic refactoring at the begining.

-Let's start with define factorial values for digits:
+Let's define factorials values for digits 1-9:
 ```python
 import math
 FACTORIALS = [math.factorial(i) for i in range(10)]
 ```

-Next let's improve number conversion into list of digits with generator.
+Next we improve number conversion into list of digits using generator.
-This generator yields digits in reverse order but digits sum is not depend on the digits order.
+This generator yields digits in reverse order but digits sum is not depend on the digits order

 ```python
 def digits_gen(n):